lynnfaraday/aresmush.com/tutorials/code/dev-tools.md

 You don't need a separate host name for the test game; you can just use the droplet's IP address as the host name.

-> <i class="fa fa-info-circle"></i> **Tip:** All of the other test game setups require some degree of sever administration fiddling.
-If that's not your thing, then dual droplets is probably the best solution for you.
+{% include tip.html content="All of the other test game setups require some degree of sever administration fiddling.
+If that's not your thing, then dual droplets is probably the best solution for you." %}

 ### Installing on Your Local Mac